noenomblot/ADA_P3-jekyll/index.md

 ## 1. From Hyperlinks to Communities

-In our final version, this section will:
+In the final version, this section will:

 - explain how we build the **Reddit hyperlink network**:
-  - each node = a subreddit,
+  - each node = a subreddit
-  - each edge = a hyperlink from a post in subreddit A pointing to subreddit B.
+  - each edge = a hyperlink from a post in subreddit A pointing to subreddit B
 - show basic **descriptive statistics**:
-  - number of posts, number of subreddits, number of edges,
+  - number of posts, subreddits, edges
-  - degree distribution (which subreddits are the biggest “hubs”?).
+  - degree distribution, top “hub” communities
-- describe our **preprocessing choices**:
+- describe our **preprocessing**:
-  - how we handle bots and spammy subreddits,
+  - how we handle bots / spammy subreddits
-  - how we deal with time (aggregating links per day / per week).
+  - how we aggregate edges over time (per day/week)
-- introduce the **community detection**:
+- introduce our **community detection**:
-  - which method we use (e.g. Louvain),
+  - which algorithm we use (e.g. Louvain)
-  - how we interpret the main clusters (politics, movies, gaming, etc.).
+  - how we interpret the main clusters (politics, movies, gaming, etc.)

-Below, we keep some of last year’s content as **layout examples**.
+Below, we keep a few blocks from the previous project as layout examples.

-### Example: How to Present Datasets
+### Example: Dataset Description Block

 <div style="display: flex; align-items: center; justify-content: center;">
     <!-- Left Side: Image -->